natuyen/work_tools/garoon_create_data/mail/create_confirmation_request/README.md

+# create_mail_confirmation.csp

+## Overview
-# create_mail_confirmation.csp is used to create huge data mail with confirmation request and confirmation response
+- It is used to create huge data mail with confirmation request and confirmation response

 ## How to use
 - Copy tool to "cbgrn/code/command" folder